We review in this page some of the important Libyan Tax & Accounting Laws:

 Law No.(1) to amendment the Law No. (21) for economic activities.

-This law deals with the forms and the legal rights for allowed economic activities in Libya.
-There are five forms of business organization.
-The most important form is limited liability company including parent company.
+This law deals with the forms and the legal rights for allowed

 Executive Regulation for Law No. (21) for economic activities